 If you found a strange process or program running in Task Manager with the name “

-Software Reporter Tool.exe" which causes high usage of the CPU/ disk and you think what it is doing in your machine, then this article will help you a lot.
+Software Reporter Tool.exe" which causes high usage of the CPU/ disk and you think about what it is doing in your machine, then this article will help you a lot.

 We’ll tell you in this post what is the use of the Software Reporter Tool?
-How did it got installed in your system?
+How did it get installed in your system?
 Is it safe, or is it highly suspicious?
 What’s it doing on your PC?
 Which are the benefits and drawbacks of making this executable run in the background?
 And how to disable it from your computer, or remove it?

 What is Software Reporter Tool?

 Software Reporter Tool is a discrete process in Google Chrome that tracks your Chrome installation and reports if any add-ons conflict with the browser’s normal activity.